textileio/community/docs/powergate/ffs.md

 Anytime you use the FFS API (including use through the CLI), you will supply the _token_ to indicate which _FFS Instance_ your requests are targeting.
 Since each FFS Instance has its own address, it has its own balance and therefor limits on the Filecoin network.

 !!!Warning
     If you're providing a `--lotusmasteraddr` and `--walletinitialfund`, be sure that address exists in the Lotus node and it has enough funds, since `walletinitialfund` attoFILs will be sent from there to fund from newly created FFS instances.
 Recall that both flags are optional, and if not present there won't be any auto-funding transaction, so you're responsible to fund wallet addresses of new FFS instances.
-You can fund any testnet wallet address using the official Lotus Faucet.

 ## Multi-tiered design